SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 "That's good to know, thank you."

 "What about you, how do you want to be loved?"
-Pinkie asked.

-Rarity thought about it for a moment before she said, "I think words of affirmation is my favorite, 'I love you', 'I missed you', compliments, anything of the like.
+Rarity thought about it for a moment before she said, "I think words of affirmation are my favorite, 'I love you', 'I missed you', compliments, anything of the like.
 Second is physical touch, your hugs are the best, almost as good as your kisses.
 Might change to number one once we cuddle." – Rarity blushed – "Physical presence is probably next, just being around you makes me happy," Rarity said before she smiled.

-"I'll be sure to remember that, cutie," Pinkie said.
+"I'll be sure to remember that, cutie."

 Rarity blushed harder.
 "Thanks."